nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 -   It is essential to use a Programming Environment (PrgEnv-cray, PrgEnv-intel or PrgEnv-gnu) when you build code, otherwise it is very likely that problems at build time or run time appear
--   **Never** use `module purge`{.highlighter-rouge} on the XC50
-    platform, this will render the programming environment unusable, and you will have to log out and log back in
+-   **Never** use `module purge` on the XC50 platform, this will render the programming environment unusable, and you will have to log out and log back in
 -   Code that was built on the XC50 platform is unlikely to run on Māui's CS500 platform or on Mahuika's CS400 platform; please rebuild your code when you change platform

 ### The build node

-Māui has a dedicated build node, `login.maui.nesi.org.nz`{.highlighter-rouge}, which should be used for building code.
+Māui has a dedicated build node, `login.maui.nesi.org.nz`, which should be used for building code.
 Please do not build code on the compute nodes by submitting a build job through SLURM:

 -   The compute nodes only run a thin operating system with very few command line utilities, it is thus likely that your build will fail